 Finally, research demonstrates that children whose parents are actively involved in their early education experience many positive, long-term outcomes over the course of their academic careers.

 How is Shorenorth Cooperative Preschool affiliated with Shoreline Community College?

 Shorenorth is affiliated with and sponsored by Shoreline Community College (SCC).
 By enrolling your child at Shorenorth, you automatically become an SCC student.
 You earn college credit through the Parenting Education Program and your instructors are SCC faculty.
-You and your child attend class off-campus at our beautiful, spacious, child-friendly, stimulating preschool – yet you may enjoy all the rights and privileges that accompany student status on campus, like access to the gym, library and other resources.
+You and your child attend class off-campus at our beautiful, child-friendly, stimulating preschool – yet you may enjoy all the rights and privileges which accompany student status on campus, like access to the gym, library and other resources.

 What are the responsibilities of membership in Shorenorth Co-op?

 A co-op preschool is a community of families, a community where we contribute our own special talents and help each other for the benefit of all our children.
 A community where it’s important to believe that the more you put into the community, the more you and especially your children get out of the community.
 In addition to helping out in the classroom, members assume responsibility for the operation of the preschool.
 In a sense, when parents or guardians become members, they become part “owners” of this cooperative.
 Being a part of a co-op is a rewarding and engaging experience.
 One of the reasons a co-op is so affordable is that we rely on all of our members to help in the running of the co-op.

 Shorenorth Member Responsibilities include: